Overcome Writer's Block With This Creative Writing Game

 Spend the next 5 minutes thinking about your character’s emotions.
 What are their feelings at being there?
 How are they interacting with the scene?
 Think about the five senses to bring your writing to life.
 These are sight, hearing, taste, smell and touch.
 And don’t forget to include some similes and metaphors as they help paint a vivid picture for your reader.

-The next seven minutes (and no longer) are for writing these thoughts down.
+The next 5 minutes (and no longer) are for writing these thoughts down.
 If you want some inspiration about using similes and metaphors look at ?
 Although it’s a book aimed at children, it’s a fun, lighthearted read that explains the grammar point well.
 Skin Like Milk, Hair of Silk: What Are Similes and Metaphors

-6. Now Introduce Someone Else Into the Scene
+5. Introduce Someone Else Into the Story

 So far, the scene you have been describing has just yourself (or a solitary character) in it.
 Now add some action by introducing someone or something into the picture.
 They could be a love interest or maybe the person is a stranger.
 It could be a fluffy pet animal or a dangerous wild creature.
 Whatever you choose, their arrival will spark a response from your original character.